Cheryomushki District: History

-In 1956, the northern side of the district became a site of a massive, cheap housing construction (known as Khrushchyovka) and a microdistrict was built there.
-Cheryomushki became a common word for such housing projects.
+Originally there was a village of Cheryomushki in Moscow suburbs southwest of Moscow which gave name to the Cheryomushki-Znamenskoye manor, which changed the ownership several times.
+In 1938 the village of Cheryomushki was transformed into the workers' settlement.
+In 1958 it was incorporated into Moscow.
+Soon the northern side of the district became a site of a massive, cheap housing construction khrushchyovka-type buildings.
+As the area gradually started moving from its historical location, the newer neighborhood has become known as "Novye Cheryomushki" ("New Cheryomushki") and a whole microdistrict, known as the Ninth Quarter of Novye Cheryomushki, was formed.
+"Cheryomushki" became a common name for such housing projects in various locations in Russia.
+The microdistrict gave the name to Novye Cheryomushki metro station.
+At that time, in 1959, an operetta Moscow, Cheryomushki was written by Dmitri Shostakovich satirizing the housing shortages which had led to such housing projects.

 The Soviet-era buildings in this area were torn down in the 1990s-2000s and replaced with high-rises, also of standardized prefabricated concrete.

 Following the death of leader Leonid Brezhnev, the district was renamed Brezhnevsky District (Брежневский район) in his honour.
 In 1989 the name was changed back to Cheryomushki.

 In the early 1980s, the government built a number of better quality, brickwork apartment buildings that acquired a reputation of, by local standards, elite housing, and called Tsarskoye Selo (Царское село, Royal village).
 In the 1990s, it served as a nucleus of a massive new housing construction project between Garibaldi Street and Gazprom tower.

 Politics

 The head of the local government, Sergey Burkotov, was shot dead in February 2007, in what appears to have been an assassination.